Bite the Bullet (film): Factual inspiration

+Release

+The film was launched in Australia with a real life ride in Killmore.

 Reception

 Box office

-According to Variety the film earned $5 million in theatrical rentals at the North American box office.
+According to Variety, the film earned $5 million in theatrical rentals at the North American box office.

 Critical

 Vincent Canby of The New York Times was not impressed: "(It) is a big, expensive Western that doesn't contain one moment that might be called genuine.
 In spite of all the care, the money and the hardships that apparently went into its production, the movie looks prefabricated, like something assembled from other people's earlier, better inspirations."
 Canby did find the cinematography by Harry Stradling Jr. to be "spectacularly beautiful."

 However, Roger Ebert of the Chicago Sun-Times liked the film: "Brooks is a proven master of the Western on a grand scale (the 1966 classic The Professionals was his) and Bite the Bullet is a film that reexamines and reaffirms the Western myth — both as it affected our history and as it has been considered in the movies. ...Bite the Bullet finds the traditional power and integrity of the Western intact after all."
 Likewise, Ebert was impressed with Stradling's cinematography.